vmwshop/tutorials/distantreader.md

 _Distant reading_ generally refers to the use of computational methods to analyze literary texts.
 Created by Eric Lease Morgan at the University of Notre Dame, the [Distant Reader](https://distantreader.org/) is a web-based text analysis toolset for “reading” and analyzing texts.
 It takes unstructured data (text) as input, and it outputs sets of structured data for analysis.
 The Distant Reader is intended to supplement the traditional reading process by simplifying the process of identifying trends and anomalies in large volumes of text.
 It is also a method for pre-processing data to be used in natural language processing.

 _Much of the following is adapted from Eric Lease Morgan’s documentation and workshops about the Distant Reader tool.
 See the references section of this tutorial for links to these resources._

+### How the Distant Reader Works

+The Distant Reader is a system which locally harvests/caches content you specify.
+It then transforms the content into plain text, performs sets of natural language processing & text mining against the text, saves the results in a number of formats, reduces the whole to a cross-platform database file, queries the database thus summarizing the collection, zips the results of the entire process into a single file, and makes the file available to you for further investigation.

 ### What We Can Do With the Distant Reader